The 2014 World's 50 Best Bars: Full Rankings and Analysis

 Miami, United States

 One of the most decorated bars in North America, Broken Shaker operates from a Miami Beach hostel courtyard and has held a top-25 position on the World's 50 Best Bars list across multiple consecutive years.
-The program leans into produce-driven cocktails with seasonal sourcing, placing it in a peer set defined by technique and ingredient philosophy rather than nightlife spectacle.
+The program leans into produce-driven cocktails with seasonal sourcing, placing it in a comparable set defined by technique and ingredient philosophy rather than nightlife spectacle.
 Rated Pearl Recommended by EP Club in 2025.

 69 Colebrooke Row